Eduhuu/taller-master-ugr/README.md

    - How do branch protection rules prevent security incidents?
    - What's your strategy for secret management in real projects?
    - How would you implement these practices in your organization?
-   - What trade-offs exist between security and velocity?
+   - What trade-offs exist between security and development velocity?
    - How do these practices integrate with DevSecOps principles?

 ### Step 3: Package Security Artifacts